ThomasMoraes02/ThomasMoraes02/README.md

 ### 🧑‍💻 About Me

-- 💻 Currently working as a developer at **Semexe**
+- 💻 Currently working as a Tech Lead at **Semexe**
 - 🌱 Studying: **Clean Architecture, DDD, TDD, Design Patterns and best practices**
-- 🐘 PHP enthusiast with experience in high-performance and asynchronous systems
+- PHP/JS enthusiast with experience in high-performance and asynchronous systems
-- 🚲 Fun fact: I work at a marketplace for used bikes!

 ---